And we also have something cool – a bra size calculator!

 The short answer.
 I lost count of emails we got about what size to choose, and every single time the wire size was measured incorrectly.
 I guess, the old system was confusing.

 But how is that patterns and bra sizing use only the band and the cup?
 That’s because most of the patterns are designed with the cup and wire being always the same.
 Or said a bit different: the pattern drafter designs the bra by the rule “to this wire I put this volume and call the volume size as the wire size”.
 Omg, but why?
 Because there are already many bra sizes to design a bra for.
-It’s very costly to produce variations which may never turn into profit.
+It’s very costly to produce variations that may never turn into profit.

 What matters, is that you as a sewer know this distinction.
 Because this is what you tweak and make the bra fit YOU, YOUR body.
-You measure the girth, you somehow measure the breast volume (through trial and error made bras, or BCD or horizontal diameter) and … you measure the wire against your body!
+You measure the girth, you somehow measure the breast volume (through trial and error made bras, or BCD or horizontal diameter), and … you measure the wire against your body!
 Three things to measure.
 Each one measures differently.

-And this is where things get confused.
+And this is where things get confusing.
 How do you measure the wire?
 Is this shape good for me?
 The bra sizing is already overwhelming.
 Throw in the “measure your wire“, and the poor beginner is lost.

 This is why we made the decision to drop out the wire measuring (which in itself has a cannonade of rules) and work with simple measurements.
 Have the soft tape in hand and … go!

-Is Maya bra sizing changing?
+Is Maya Bra sizing changing?

 About our bra size calculator

 In the modern era, where technology evolves rapidly, I think we need to simplify as many tasks as we can.
-Determining your bra size should not bury your head and eyes with charts, it should not clutter your brain with numbers, math and logic.
+Determining your bra size should not bury your head and eyes with charts, it should not clutter your brain with numbers, math, and logic.

 Many stumble at the step where they need to determine their bra size.
 Terrified, they give up.
-Let us worry about math, charts and logic while you measure, input the values, click and get the size!
+Let us worry about math, charts, and logic while you measure, input the values, click and get the size!
 What can be simpler than this?